calebclayreagor/DELAY/README.md

                   --model_type inverted-vgg
 ```

-## Required Dataset Directory Structure and Input Files
+## Required Input Files and Dataset Directory Structure

-DELAY requires input dataset files to be structured and named as follows:
+DELAY requires input folders and files for datasets to be structured and named as follows:

 ```
 data_split (e.g. training)\